 - Contingency management: a program that asks patients to take drug tests and then provides them with rewards when their tests come back negative

 Family/couples therapy is helpful in getting loved ones involved in the recovery process.
-Cocaine Anonymous (twelve-step facilitation) and other support groups can often be utilized in addition to professional treatment to help patients overcome their substance abuse and create real change.
+Cocaine Anonymous (twelve-step facilitation) and other support groups therapies can often be utilized in addition to professional treatment to help patients overcome their substance abuse and create real change.
 Recovery support services help former addicts further that change through overall helping them reach their full potential.